Answers are at the right or below the question in "Light Blue".

 a.
 He started the original Protestant Lutheran Church.

 c.
-He challenged the church.
+Martin Luther challenged the church.

-Martin Luther was a German priest in the 1500s.
-He found fault with the church and nailed 95 complaints of how the church strayed from scripture to the church house door.
+He found fault with the church and nailed 95 complaints to the church house door about how the church strayed from scripture.

-22. Which Bible did the Pilgrims use when they first arrived in America?
+Which Bible did the Pilgrims use when they first arrived in America?

 a.
 Vulgate.